jhu12/jhu12.github.io/github_pages_tutorial.md

 4. Add other .md or .html files.
 They will be published at links under the same path as they are placed in the repository.

+Note that the published page my take up to 20 minutes to load new changes.

 Here is the [documentation for Github Pages](https://docs.github.com/en/pages).